Autinfit/StacksAndHeaps/README.md

 ## Key Difference Between Stack and Heap Memory

 - **_"Stack" is a linear data structure, while "Heap" is a higher data structure._**
-- **_"Heap" memory will never be fragmented, while "heap" memory can become fragmented when memory blocks are first allocated and then freed._**
+- **_"Heap" memory will never be fragmented, while "Heap" memory can become fragmented when memory blocks are first allocated and then freed._**
 - **_"Stack" accesses local variables only while "Heap" allows you to access variables globally._**
 - **_"Stack" variables cannot be resized, while "heap" variables can be resized._**
 - **_"Heap" memory is allocated in a contiguous block, while "heap" memory is allocated in any random order._**